zackify/redux-restore/README.md

 ##redux-restore

 This is a simple wrapper around async storage that saves your store data to `AsyncStorage` in react native.
+Works with Android and iOS!
+Tested on `0.18`

 ##Setup